LoraLou/Project3/README.md

 3. Create US Map: Kesha
 4. Place pins for each university: Kesha
 5. Select each pin and populate university name, graduation rate and total enrollment: Lora
+6. Adjust marker color to match graduation rate (red for low graduation rate, green for high graduation rate): Lora
-6. Create a dropdown menu of states and table that displays name of college(s), graduation rate(s), and average SAT and ACT scores: Juhi, Hima
+7. Create a dropdown menu of states and table that displays name of college(s), graduation rate(s), and average SAT and ACT scores: Juhi, Hima
-7. Develop a pie chart displaying percentage of Bachelors, Masters, Doctoral graduates from the US in 2013 (JS Library): Juhi, Hima
+8. Develop a pie chart displaying percentage of Bachelors, Masters, Doctoral graduates from the US in 2013 (JS Library): Juhi, Hima
-8. Flask app: Everyone
+9. Flask app: Everyone
-9. Develop presentation and present: Everyone (Lora gives introduction)
+10. Develop presentation and present: Everyone (Lora gives introduction)

 ### [Dataset](https://www.kaggle.com/code/devisangeetha/find-your-university-in-us-with-leaflet-viz/input)